mausuras/address-sanitizer-clojure/README.md

 # address-sanitizer-clojure
-Tool so sanitize addresses written in Clojure.
+Cli tool so sanitize addresses written in Clojure.

 This is my first project using Clojure.